azstack/Android-SDK-Documentation/README.md

 ![AZStack GCM](http://azstack.com/docs/static/gcm/7.png "AZStack GCM")

 ### 5.2 Set up Google Cloud Messaging in AZStack Dashboard
-Update soon when the Dashboard is released.
-Currently, please contact us to update Server API key directly.
+Go to your project's Dashboard, choose Push -> Configure for Android -> Add credentials.
+Enter the Server API key(which created in 5.1), project package name.
 ### 5.3 Set up Google Cloud Messaging in client code
 First, following this link https://developers.google.com/cloud-messaging/android/start to get configuration file google-services.json.

 Copy google-services.json file into the app/ directory of your Android Studio project.

 Instantiate AzStackClient with your sender id via Options object.
+The sender id is the Project number which created in 5.1.
 ```
 AzOptions azOptions = new AzOptions ();
 azOptions.setGoogleCloudMessagingId(senderId);
-AzStackClient azStackClient = AzStackClient.newInstance(this, appId, azOptions);
+AzStackClient azStackClient = AzStackClient.newInstance(this, appId, publicKey, userCredentials, azOptions);
 ```

 You have to declare some permissions for push notification in AndroidManifest.xml